-In this work, we present DynaMo, a novel dynamic modularity-based community detection algorithm, aiming to detect non-overlapped communities in evolving social networks.
-DynaMo is an adaptive and incremental algorithm, which is designed for maximizing the modularity gain while updating the community structure of evolving networks.
-In order to maintain a low computing complexity in updating the community structures, we model the network evolution as a sequence of incremental network changes.
-We categorize the incremental network changes as six types: a) intra-community edge addition/weight increase, b) cross-community edge addition/weight increase, c) intra-community edge deletion/weight decrease, d) cross-community edge deletion/weight decrease, e) vertex addition, and f) vertex deletion.
+We present DynaMo, a novel modularity-based dynamic community detection algorithm, aiming to detect non-overlapped communities of dynamic networks.
+DynaMo is an adaptive and incremental algorithm designed for maximizing the modularity gain while updating the community structure of dynamic networks.
+To update the community structures efficiently, we model the dynamic network as a sequence of incremental network changes.
+We propose 6 types of incremental network changes: (a) intra-community edge addition/weight increase, (b) cross-community edge addition/weight increase, (c) intra-community edge deletion/weight decrease, (d) cross-community edge deletion/weight decrease, (e) vertex addition, and (f) vertex deletion.
 For each incremental network change, we design an operation to maximize the modularity.

-In the experimental evaluation, a comprehensive comparison has been made among our algorithm, Louvain algorithm \cite{blondel2008fast} and 5 dynamic algorithms (i.e., QCA \cite{nguyen2011adaptive}, Batch \cite{chong2013incremental}, GreMod \cite{shang2014real}, LBTR-LR \cite{shang2016targeted} and LBTR-SVM \cite{shang2016targeted}).
-Extensive experiments have been conducted on 6 large-scale real world networks.
-The experimental results show that DynaMo outperforms all the other 5 dynamic algorithms in terms of effectiveness, and achieves (on average) 2 to 5 times faster than Louvain algorithm.
+In the experimental evaluation, a comprehensive comparison has been made among DynaMo, Louvain (static) \cite{blondel2008fast} and 5 dynamic algorithms (i.e., QCA \cite{nguyen2011adaptive}, Batch \cite{chong2013incremental}, GreMod \cite{shang2014real}, LBTR-LR \cite{shang2016targeted} and LBTR-SVM \cite{shang2016targeted}).
+Extensive experiments have been conducted on 6 large-scale real-world networks and 10,000 synthetic networks.
+Our results show that DynaMo consistently outperforms all the other 5 dynamic algorithms in terms of the effectiveness, and is 2 to 5 times (by average) faster than Louvain algorithm.
 To summarize, our work has the following contributions:

-$\bullet$ We present a novel, effective and efficient dynamic modularity-based community detection algorithm, DynaMo, capable of detecting non-overlapped communities in real world evolving social networks.
+$\bullet$ We present a novel, effective and efficient modularity-based dynamic community detection algorithm, DynaMo, capable of detecting non-overlapped communities in real-world dynamic networks.

-$\bullet$ We also present the theoretical guarantees to show why/how DynaMo could maximize the modularity, while avoiding certain redundant and repetitive computations.
+$\bullet$ We present the theoretical analysis to show why/how DynaMo could maximize the modularity, while avoiding certain redundant and repetitive computations.